Skip to Content

 Crowding plants: One of the essential strategies behind raising humidity for outdoor plants is to provide these plants with the same environment as the plant would experience in the wild.

-When you grow plants closely together, the moisture levels in the atmosphere increase through transpiration, you need to ensure that your monstera plants are at the group’s center as you do so.
+When you grow plants closely together, the moisture levels in the atmosphere increase through transpiration; you need to ensure that your monstera plants are at the group’s center as you do so.

-Increase humidity by using gravel and pebbles: get a larger tray, fill it with pebbles or gravel, and add water to a level below them.
+Increase humidity by using gravel and pebbles: get a larger tray, fill it with pebbles or stone, and add water to a level below them.
 Place the plants on the tray and set them in partial shade.

 The water creates a moist environment as it evaporates from the tray beneath, raising the humidity levels around your plants.
 Be careful to add water whenever the level goes down.

 Place outdoor plants away from draught: which disperses the humidity around plants.
-You should also avoid keeping monstera plants around a fire, and other heat sources as these areas contain low humidity.
+You should also avoid keeping monstera plants around a fire and other heat sources as these areas contain low humidity.

 Younger plants need humidity more because they are more delicate than older ones.
 It is essential to keep in mind that maintaining these plants outdoors in low humidity can be challenging.